gitraspigner/workbook-1/README.md

 - Writing to the Screen and Reading from the Keyboard
   - Java's Scanner Class
 - Conditionals and Methods
-  - If, Else If, Else statements
+  - If, Else, & Else If statements
   - Static Methods
   - Switch statements